alb-i986/selenium-tinafw/README.md

   (a naive solution being "every task restarts navigating the webapp from the home page").

-- a multilayered architecture with:
+- a clean directory structure, aka multilayered architecture, with:
   - the _tests_ layer, for keeping your test cases along with their data
   - the _domain_ layer, containing concepts like User and Browser, as well as the concepts from your own domain, e.g. BlogPost, BlogComment
   - the _tasks_ layer, which orchestrate the page objects by building method chains of page objects